openedx/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 same group can see and respond to each other's posts.

-If you want all content-specific discussion topics that you add in your course to be always divided, follow the steps in the topic :ref:`Specify that All ContentSpecific Discussion Topics are Divided`.
+If you want all content-specific discussion topics that you add in your course to be always divided, follow the steps in :ref:`Specify that All ContentSpecific Discussion Topics are Divided`.

 If you want only some content-specific discussion topics to be divided,